 The Skills Development Agency (SDA) will provide career management and compliance reporting functions for all learners for CSDG compliance in terms of this Standard.
-Where the contractors provide direct employment to unemployed learners, or enrols own employees for CSDG compliance, the contractor shall register them with the cidb SDA.
-The SDA can also act as an employment intermediary for unemployed learners.
+Where the contractors provides direct employment to unemployed learners, or enrols their own employees for CSDG compliance, the contractor shall register them with the cidb SDA.